 A new Community Engagement Programme was launched at the Charterhouse in summer 2019, as part of our Beautification and Refreshment of the Great Chamber, funded by The National Lottery Heritage Fund.

-The aim of the programme is to reach diverse young audiences (18-30’s) and older people in the local area, who were not previously aware of the Charterhouse.
+The aim was to reach diverse young audiences (18-30s) and older people in the local area, who were not previously aware of the Charterhouse.

 Our Soundscape takes you on a journey through the Great Chamber at the Charterhouse, using our 3D tour as a framework.
 It is not meant to be a replica of the original 3D tour but rather an immersive, candlelight experience.
 You can click on 16 different Points of Interest as you travel through time and listen to the voices of our ancient Governors, and individuals from local communities who have attended our recent workshops and events.
 (Best experienced with headphones!)

 Huge thanks for your involvement in this Soundscape:

 Caleb Parkin – Freelancer for Poetry Society – Bristol City Poet

 Thanks also to Charterhouse Brothers Rakesh & Brian for taking part in these workshops and telling the group about daily life & rituals at the Charterhouse.

 Charterhouse Young Community: